Destruction of the Sassanids

 The Sassanids, a powerful behemoth at its peak, reduced to ashes.

 Keep in mind the context of the situation here.
-The Sassanids were an enormous world superpower at the time.
-They survived for centuries and were annexing the land of the Byzantines, another world superpower.
-The Persian Sassanids took Byzantine Armenia, Syria, Palestine, Egypt, Libya, Anatolia, and even the Byzantines’ “True Cross” artifact.
-[3] The Sassanids were humiliating the Byzantines, and they struck fear in anybody who dared stand in their way.
+The Sassanian’s were an enormous superpower at the time.
+They survived for centuries and were occupying the land of the Byzantines, another superpower.
+The Persian Sassanian’s took Byzantine Armenia, Syria, Palestine, Egypt, Libya, Anatolia, and even the Byzantines’ “True Cross” artifact.
+The Sassanian’s were humiliating the Byzantines, and they struck fear in anybody who dared stand in their way.
+[3]

 Thus, the Sassanids’ morale and strength were at an all-time high.